Home / Uncategorized / ✔️ How To Use /Worldborder command in Minecraft Java Eddition ✔️

 Video Summary

-Today I’ll be showing you how to use the /worldborder command in Minecraft: Java Edition.
-Let’s get straight into it.
+Hey everyone!
+Today I’ll be showing you how to use the world border command, so let’s get straight into it!

-First, create a new world (you can name it something like “World Border”).
-Make sure you set the game mode to Creative and turn Cheats on so you can use commands.
+First, create a new world — I’ll just call mine “World Border.”
+Make sure you set it to Creative mode and that cheats are enabled so you can use commands.
+Once your world is created, we’re good to go!

-If you don’t know how to get a command block, use this command:
+Before we dive in, if you don’t know how to get a command block, here’s how: Type the following into chat:

 /give @a command_block